Baggara Arabs: Origins and divisions

-The Messiria, one of the largest and most important tribes of the Baggara Arabs are found in Chad, Darfur and Kordofan.
-The bulk of the Messiria reside in Kordofan and Chad with a comparatively smaller population in Darfur.
+The Messiria, one of the largest and most important tribes of the Baggara Arabs are found in Chad, Darfur and Kordofan in Sudan.
+They numbered 515,000 in Sudan according to a 2012 estimate.
+The bulk of the Messiria reside in East Kordofan and Chad with a comparatively smaller population in Darfur.
 In Darfur they are found mainly in Niteiga, an area north of Nyala.
 Besides the community of Messiria in Niteiga, there are several small Arab groups in Darfur that claim a connection with the Messiria, these are the Ta'alba, Sa'ada, Hotiyya, and Nei'mat.
 Along with these small groups should be included the Jebel "Messiria" community at Jebel Mun, in West Darfur, that speak a Nilo-Saharan language, Mileri, related to the Tama.
 The Mileri of Jebel Mun are traditionally not regarded as Arabs but their leaders have been stressing a Messiria Arab descent.

 The Baggara tribes have camel-owning relatives, known as the Abbala.
 The Abbala tribes in Sudan mainly reside in North and West Darfur.
 The largest and the tribe most synonymous with the term Abbala are the Northern Rizeigat, which consists of 5 sections; the Mahamid, Mahariyya, Nuwaiba, Irayqat and Atayfat.
 Closely affiliated with them in Darfur are the Awlad Rashid tribe, who mostly live in Chad.

 The small community of "Baggara Arabs", they are in fact Abbala, that reside in the southeastern corner of Niger are known as Diffa Arabs for the Diffa Region.
 The majority migrated from Chad, initially due to the 1974 drought, with more coming in the 1980s because of the war in Chad.
 Most of the Diffa Arabs claim descent from the Mahamid clan of Sudan and Chad.